TankerHQ/spec/encryption_formats.md

 #### Usage

-This was the simple resource encryption format.
-It is no longer used.
+This used to be the simple resource encryption format, which was safe for use in “one-time encryption” situation.
-It was safe for use in “one-time encryption” situation.
+It has been superseded by the v10 format.

 ### Encryption format v7